 Warren Buffett and Charlie Munger: Berkshire Hathaway

-- Company: Berkshire Hathaway — $222.94 billion in revenue in 2016
+- Company: Berkshire Hathaway — $516 billion market value

 Both Omaha natives, Warren Buffett and Charlie Munger created the impressive company that is known today as Berkshire Hathaway.
 After meeting in 1959, the pair bonded over a shared belief in the value of investing.

 Over the decades, Buffett and Munger have worked closely together, with Buffett serving as chairman and CEO of Berkshire Hathaway and Munger as vice chairman.
 Part of their success as business partners can be traced to their shared experiences — both men worked for Buffett’s grandfather Ernest, toiling away at the family grocery store in Omaha.
-However, they also have similar senses of humor.

 Steve Jobs and Steve Wozniak: Apple Inc.

-- Company: Apple Inc. — $495 billion net worth
+- Company: Apple Inc. — $1 trillion market value

 Larry Page and Sergey Brin: Google

-- Company: Google — $90 billion in revenue in 2016
+- Company: Google — $873 billion market value

 Brin and Page still work together to this day.
-Brin serves as the president of Google’s parent company, Alphabet, and Page is the CEO.
+Brin serves as the president of Google’s parent company, Alphabet and Page is the CEO.

 Pierre Omidyar and Jeffrey Skoll: eBay

-- Company: eBay — $36.6 billion net worth
+- Company: eBay — $34 billion market value

 Gordon Moore and Bob Noyce: Intel